-The modeling suggests that the LFS has the most favorable locations for new arrays, in terms of signal strength.
-The strength of the signal at the wall has two main components, the vacuum contribution to the magnetic field and the plasma response to the applied field.
-What is of interest to be measured is the plasma contribution to the field, so the analysis has been focused on this component.
-In Figure 2 (a) it is shown the amplitude of the poloidal component of the magnetic field generated by the plasma at the wall (blue line in Figure 1) for the six cases analyzed (three toroidal periodicities of the perturbation for two different equilibria) as function of the poloidal position $\theta$ at the wall. $\theta=0^{\circ}$ corresponds to the HFS midplane and $\theta=180^{\circ}$ to the LFS midplane.
-The poloidal angle $\theta$ is calculated with respect to the magnetic axis position and goes counterclockwise.
-The solid vertical lines indicate the position of the existing $B_p$ probes, the dashed lines indicate the position of the suggested new Bp arrays.
-The position of these is also shown by green symbols in Figure 1.
-In general, the amplitude is weak in the region $\theta < 90^\circ$ or $\theta$ >270°, i.e. the HFS, while it is stronger in the LFS.
-It is worth mentioning that the location in Figure 1 where the magnetic field is the strongest is also the location where the wall is the farthest away from the plasma.
-Focusing on the proposed new arrays, the amplitude of the signal is greater than 1 G/kA for the probes dubbed BPT1 and BPB1, it decreases going toward the HFS, leaving the suggested probes BPT3 and BPB3 with a signal higher than 1 G/kA just for few cases.
+is the plasma contribution to the field, so the analysis has been focused on this component.
+In Fig. 2(a), the amplitude of B_p generated by the plasma at the wall (blue line in Fig. 1) is shown for the six cases analyzed (three toroidal periodicities of the perturbation for two different equilibria) as a function of the poloidal position θ at the wall. $\theta = 0^{\circ}$ corresponds to the HFS midplane, and $\theta = 180^{\circ}$ corresponds to the LFS midplane.
+The poloidal angle θ is calculated with respect to the magnetic axis position and goes counterclockwise.
+The solid vertical lines indicate the position of the existing B_p probes; the dashed lines indicate the position of the suggested new B_p arrays.
+The position of these is also shown by green symbols in Fig. 1.
+In general, the amplitude is weak in the region $\theta < 90^{\circ}$ or $\theta > 270^{\circ}$, i.e., the HFS, while it is stronger in the LFS.
+It is worth mentioning that the location in Fig. 1 where the perturbed magnetic field is the strongest is also the location where the wall is the farthest away from the plasma.
+Focusing on the proposed new arrays, the amplitude of the signal is greater than 1 G/kA of current in the NCCs for the probes dubbed BPT1 and BPB1.
+It decreases going toward the HFS, leaving the suggested probes BPT3 and BPB3 with a signal higher than 1 G/kA just for few cases.